coroo/go-starter/README.md

 // You can always running unit test by this feature

 3. Update Swagger Documentation
 // You use swagger for maintain API restful documentation.
 You can check it later after running app (4.
-Run Go Limonilo) and redirect to your app_link/swagger/index.html
+Run Go Pawoon User) and redirect to your app_link/swagger/index.html

-4. Run Go Limonilo
+4. Run Go Pawoon User
 // This feature is used for running the app
 ```